At ImprovBoston, Classroom Bullying Is No Laughing Matter

 The performers ask how many kids have experienced bullying, how many have seen bullying, and then, very delicately, “This is a harder question, but how many of you feel like maybe you’ve made a mistake and you have been the person who bullied someone else?”

-Criess says that the language changes deepening on the grade, but when the kids raise their hands, “We praise them for their bravery.
-No matter how many kids we have in front of us, whether it’s 30 or 500, with those 3 questions we typically get 99% of the kids raising their hands.”
+Criess says that the language changes depending on the grade, but when the kids raise their hands, “We praise them for their bravery.
+No matter how many kids we have in front of us, whether it’s 30 or 500, with those three questions, we typically get 99% of the kids raising their hands.”

 CONVERSATIONS